Snowy landscape with industrial buildings and NANA, Teck logos in the sky.

 • In the event SO2 levels exceed mine safety and health standards, emergency response personnel have protocols in place to move personnel from an area of higher concentration to safe muster areas of low concentration until the SO2 levels reduce sufficiently.

-• Personnel who are required to work onsite but have concern for potential health risks will be evaluated by Medics to determine whether they have elevated risks to exposure.
+• Personnel who are required to work onsite but have concern for potential health risks will be evaluated by medics to determine whether they have elevated risks to exposure.

-• If the Medic finds the employee has an elevated risk from exposure, they will be put on Administrative Leave with Pay until the human health risk to employees is sufficiently resolved.
+• If the medic finds the employee has an elevated risk from exposure, they will be put on Administrative Leave with Pay until the human health risk to employees is sufficiently resolved.

-• If the Medic finds the employee does not have an elevated risk of exposure, they have the option to be put on unpaid leave.
+• If the medic finds the employee does not have an elevated risk of exposure, they have the option to be put on unpaid leave.

-• Red Dog adheres to the NIOSH exposure limits of 10 hours TWA (Time Weighted Average at 2ppm and 15 minutes STEL (Short Term Exposure Limit) at 5ppm.
+• Red Dog adheres to the NIOSH exposure limits of 10 hours TWA (Time Weighted Average) at 2ppm and 15 minutes STEL (Short Term Exposure Limit) at 5ppm.
 This is a stricter (more conservative) exposure limit than federal standards require.

 • All air handlers have been moved to recirculation mode with only the minimal make up air being drawn to maintain positive pressure in the facilities.